AI customer service cost: real 2026 pricing for SMEs

 What is the cheapest way to implement AI customer service?

-If cost is the primary constraint, the cheapest starting point is a Gmail AI add on (£20 to £50 per month) that provides AI generated reply suggestions in the existing Gmail interface.
-This is not the full AI customer service implementation described above, but it reduces drafting time immediately and costs less than most alternatives.
+If cost is the primary constraint, the cheapest credible starting point is a Gmail AI add on at £20 to £50 per month that drafts reply suggestions inside the Gmail interface your team already lives in.
+This is not the full implementation described above, but it cuts drafting time immediately and costs less than almost every alternative.
+It is a sensible first step, not a finished system.
 The step up from there is a proper implementation inside your highest volume touchpoint, built with a real knowledge layer and real routing logic.
-That is where the conversion improvements come from.
-The cheapest tool that produces results is the one built inside the workflow the team is already using.
+That is where the conversion improvements come from, because that is where the AI is doing more than suggesting text.
+The cheapest tool that actually produces results is the one built inside the workflow the team is already using, not the one with the lowest sticker price.

 How quickly does AI customer service pay back?

-For most small and mid sized teams, the first system is live within a few weeks and speed improvements are visible immediately.
-Conversion improvements usually show up inside the first quarter once there is enough volume to compare before and after.
-Book a call to scope a first system.
+For most small and mid sized teams the first system is live within a few weeks, and speed of reply improvements show up immediately.
+Conversion improvements usually appear inside the first quarter, once there is enough volume to compare before and after.
+In the stem cell clinic example, a £10,500 quarter recovered £42,000 in net saving over the same three months.